 - Click the “Save Changes” button.

-Remember that making these changes only affects future account setups.
-Pre-existing accounts will retain the nameservers they were given when they were created.
+It’s important to remember that making these changes only affects future domains setups.
+Pre-existing domains will retain the nameservers they were given when they were created.